Note: these instructions work for users on both free and paid versions of Koan.

 You can react to teammate's reflections by selecting the like button to the right of any list item and then clicking the emoji you want to use.

-Comment on teammates' reflections by typing in a comment or comment-response at the bottom of a reflection.
-You can also @mention team members in your comment to notify them.
+Comment on teammates' reflections by typing in a comment or comment-response.

 Review Goals as a Team